-A) Article 8.1 reflects a market practice commonly known as book-building procedure to most European countries whereby the prospectus as approved by the competent authority does not include the final price.
-The Prospectus Directive allows this practice but sets some rules to avoid undermining investor protection, since the general rule is that investors must at least know the maximum price they have to pay for the shares at least at the time they subscribe for the offer.
-With respect to price information the issuer has to comply with the disclosure requirements according to item 5.3.1 of Annex III of the Prospectus Regulation (shares securities note) as well.
+Article 8.1 reflects a market practice whereby the prospectus as approved by the competent authority does not include the final price.
+Article 8.1 is thus only applicable when the final price, and amount of the securities, cannot be included in the prospectus.
+The Prospectus Directive allows this practice but sets some rules in order to protect investors.
+Indeed, investors must at least either: (1) know the maximum price they may have to pay for the shares at the time they subscribe for the offer; (2) have a withdrawal right or (3) know the criteria in accordance with which the price and amount of securities will be determined.